clarino/corona/README.md

 # corona
 Analysis of corona compounds from the Norwegian Newspaper Corpus.
-These files accompany the CLARIN 2020 presentation entitled *Contagious “corona” compounding in a CLARIN newspaper monitor corpus* by Koenraad De Smedt.

-## The main result data files are the following:
+Items occurring as the second part of compounds starting with *corona* or *korona*.
+These initial parts and possible hyphens have been stripped.
+All items have been case-folded by downcasing.

+This updated version is based on materials from CLARINO Corpuscle that cover the period from January 1 until May 26, 2020.

+## Files:

 *korona-freq.csv* = frequency list of items, ordered by decreasing frequency

 *korona-compounds.csv* = types by date of first occurrence, also including source

 These character separated files have TAB as field separator.

-The items in these lists are types occurring as final parts of compounds; in other words, the initial part corona/korona and possible hyphens have been stripped from the compounds before processing.